 All human experiences create responses and memories within our bodies.

 All human experiences create responses and memories within our bodies, cognitively (beliefs and narratives we hold), emotionally (feelings we have in response), and physically (how the body takes in experiences through all the senses).
-When these life experiences are distressing and/or traumatic, patterned responses can cause us become anxious, depressed, reactive, and/or stuck.
+When these life experiences are overwhelming, distressing and/or traumatic, patterned responses can cause us become anxious, depressed, reactive, and/or stuck.
+Our bodies and minds developed coping patterns in response to these experiences.
+These can include (but not an exhaustive list) addictive patterns, avoidant behaviors, panic attacks, despair, and/or the inability to regulate our arousal system.
 We often experience a repetition of these patterns in our relationships, further re-enforcing distress.
 Psychotherapy has the potential to change and resolve traumatic events and destructive relational patterns.
-Integrating Eye Movement Desensitization Reprocessing (EMDR), Sensorimotor Psychotherapy, Narrative Approaches and Attachment Theory provide effective ways to resolve trauma, and other powerful events that have restricted our abilities to pursue goals and happiness.
+Integrating Eye Movement Desensitization Reprocessing Therapy (EMDR), Sensorimotor Psychotherapy, Internal Family Systems, multi-phased trauma treatment, and Attachment Theory provide effective ways to resolve trauma, and other powerful events that have restricted our abilities to grow and pursue goals and happiness.

-I am EMDR certified and an EMDRIA Approved Consultant.
-EMDR is an adaptive information processing therapeutic model that is effective for a broad range of psychological, emotional, and physiological issues.
-EMDR assists and facilitates the alleviation of symptoms and disturbances related to individuals’ pasts and current lives; moreover, EMDR promotes the development of healthy ways of being in the future.
+I am EMDR certified and an EMDRIA Approved Consultant and Specialty Trainer.
+EMDR Therapy is an adaptive information processing therapeutic model that is effective for a broad range of psychological, emotional, and physiological issues.
+EMDR Therapy assists and facilitates the alleviation of symptoms and disturbances related to individuals’ pasts and current lives; moreover, EMDR Therapy promotes the development of healthy ways of being in the future.

 Sensorimotor Psychotherapy helps individuals to process the somatic responses to trauma and attachment wounds and assists them in assimilating these experiences both cognitively and emotionally.
-Sensorimotor Psychotherapy helps individuals to process the somatic responses to trauma and attachment wounds while assisting them in assimilating these experiences both cognitively and emotionally.
 Treating the body’s memories of trauma helps to heal emotional and cognitive wounds.

 Narrative Therapy focuses on the stories individuals construct about their lives.
 Stories can instruct individuals how to act, think and behave in the world.
 Stories can be enabling and empowering or dominating and destructive.
 Narrative Therapy assists clients in re-authoring their life’s story from a limiting, destructive one to an empowering, strength-based one.